This page describes the eT_launch

 create a restart file directory

-based on the input file and the string provided.
+based on the output files in the directories provided.

 see eT_SAVE